gbdev/gb-asm-tutorial/src/cheatsheet.md

 ld a,64
 ld [rSCY], a
 ```
+Check out the Pan Docs for more info on the [Background viewport Y position, X position](https://gbdev.io/pandocs/Scrolling.html#ff42ff43--scy-scx-background-viewport-y-position-x-position)
 ### How to move the window

 Moving the window is the same as moving the background, except using the `$FF4B` and `$FF4A` registers.
 Hardware.inc defines two constants for that: `rWX` and `rWY`.